jlywxy/mipi-lcd-sharp-ssd2828/readme.md

 The MIPI-DSI requires 100-Ohm differental impedance (100-Ohm of differential and 50-Ohm of single-ended).
 This board uses track width 7.1 mils, track spacing 6mils, track to copper filling area 6 mils, with board thickness of 1.6mm.

-2. Test method until now is using only SSD2828 BIST mode to display color at full screen. <br>
+2. Test method until now is using SSD2828 BIST mode to display color at full screen and using the builtin test mode in the LCD. <br>
-The testing signal frequency is now 992 MHz (0.99GHz), with ideal frame rate at 120 Hz.<br>
+The testing signal frequency output from SSD2828 is now 992 MHz (0.99GHz), with ideal frame rate at 120 Hz.<br>
 <img src="demo2-boardtest1.jpg" width=300/>

 - --